 Occupancy Costs.
 Occupancy costs include rent charges, both fixed and variable, as well as common area maintenance costs, property insurance and taxes, the amortization of tenant allowances and the adjustment to straight-line rent.
-These costs generally increase with sales volume but decline as a percentage of revenue.
+These costs are generally fixed but a portion may vary with an increase in sales when the lease contains percentage rent.

 General and Administrative Expenses.
 General and administrative expenses include costs associated with corporate and administrative functions that support our operations, including senior and supervisory management and staff compensation (including stock-based compensation) and benefits, travel, financial advisory fees paid to Goode Partners LLC (our "Sponsor"), legal and professional fees, information systems, corporate office rent and other related corporate costs.
 As a public company, we expect our stock-based compensation expense to increase.
-In addition, we estimate that we will incur approximately \$1.3 to \$1.6 million of incremental general and administrative expenses as a result of being a public company.
+In addition, we estimate that we will incur approximately \$1.3 million to \$1.6 million of incremental general and administrative expenses as a result of being a public company.